paldepind/composable.el/README.md

 3. After the object has been entered the action is invoked on the specified object.

+## Benefits

+One of the primary benefits of composable editing is that actions and objects are _orthogonal_.
+When you learn a new motion you can apply all existing actions to it and vice versa.
+Thus is you use 4 actions and 8 objects you only need to remember 4+8=12 bindings instead of 4*8=32 bindings.
+As an additional benefits only actions needs to be always accessible, object can be bound only on the object layer.
+Thus you can get away with only 4 regular bindings instead of 32.

 ## Features

 * Based on normal Emacs functionality and concepts.